 Can you talk a little about your experience with your adoption agency?

 When I got started [this process], I had no idea how an agency worked.
-I had picked [an adoptive] couple prior to working with an agency, but things weren’t sitting right with me.
+I had picked [an adoptive] couple before working with an agency, but things weren’t sitting right with me.
 I was beginning to see some red flags.
 I knew I wanted [the adoption] to be open, but the bad feelings I started to have about the other couple led my heart to tell me that I needed to do something else and check with an adoption agency.
 I called Adoption & Beyond and my adoption coordinator explained everything to me and helped me decide.
 After I met with her and went over everything, I just knew that Adoption & Beyond was the best option.

 I wasn’t going to settle for anything less than an open adoption, and in my mind, I had a vision of how things would go.
 Who knows how things would have gone had I not reached out to the agency.
 I think about that a lot and I just feel like God played a big role in all of this.
 It all happened really fast, too.
 At about 8 months along I met with them, picked out the couple, had a house visit to talk over everything, and I just knew that it was all right.
 My adoption agency gave me so much support, too, all through the process.

 I know that when I went through this I was very scared and nervous.
 But I just knew what I had to do.
 Using an agency was the best choice I could have made.
 I’m not going to lie – it’s hard every day.
 But with the help of my adoption coordinator and the agency, it’s been a tremendous experience.
 Even though it was bittersweet, it was still an experience I’m glad I got to go through.
 Besides the pain that I felt and being scared (and it being my first adoption experience), I got to give something to people who could not have children.
 All they wanted was a child and I gave them that.
-Some days it’s harder to understand, but if it wasn’t for my agency helping me through all of the ups and downs, I wouldn’t have been able to bless to two people.
+Some days it’s harder to understand, but if it wasn’t for my agency helping me through all of the ups and downs, I wouldn’t have been able to bless two people.
 It’s something that really only God could do – he played his role in all of this.
 Knowing that there is now a family and that they feel complete is such a good ending.